MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 * **attributeGroupName** is the name of the attribute group.
 * **members** is a list of attribute definitions for the attribute group.

-<br/>Now that you've your attribute groups defined in your allImports document, you can use them in **Session** by creating an attribute group reference object under **hasAttributes**:
+Now that you have the attribute groups defined in your *allImports* document, you can use them in **Session** by creating an attribute group reference object under **hasAttributes**:

 ``` json
 "hasAttributes": [{